FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Compile the scala application with `sbt compile`

-1. Run `sudo npm install gulp -g` (or `npm install gulp` and then add the install path of gulp to your PATH variable.)
+1. Run `sudo npm install gulp-cli -g` (or `npm install gulp-cli` and then add the install path of gulp to your PATH variable.)

 1. Run `./ui/build`